Charlie Gasparino: Career

 Gasparino reported for Newsweek, where he covered politics, Wall Street, and corporate America.
-Among other stories, he broke the news of the controversial pay package of former New York Stock Exchange chairman Richard Grasso, former New York City Police Commissioner Bernard Kerik's controversial (and eventually withdrawn) nomination to run the US Department of Homeland Security, and the dispute surrounding former New York Attorney General (and eventual Governor) Eliot Spitzer's crackdown on corporate crime.
+Among other stories, he broke the story on the controversial pay package of former New York Stock Exchange chairman Richard Grasso, former New York City Police Commissioner Bernard Kerik's controversial (and eventually withdrawn) nomination to run the US Department of Homeland Security, and the dispute surrounding former New York Attorney General (and eventual Governor) Eliot Spitzer's crackdown on corporate crime.

 Before working at Newsweek, Gasparino was a reporter for The Wall Street Journal.
 During his time at the WSJ he wrote extensively on issues on Wall Street, including pension funds, mutual funds and regulatory issues.
 He won the New York Press Club award for coverage of Wall Street research scandals.
 Gasparino then moved to cable business network CNBC where he reported extensively on Wall Street.
 During the 2008 financial crisis, Gasparino played a major role in CNBC's coverage, breaking a number of stories, including the news that the U.S. Government was going to bail out insurer AIG, as well as news of the US government's broader bailout of the financial system, the Troubled Asset Relief Program (TARP).

 Gasparino, known for being highly combative on-air (Marketwatch described him as "Fox's Rocky Balboa"), was reported in The Washington Post as saying that "[his] job was to rip the lungs out of the competition for Fox Business Network."

 A Financial Times profile of Gasparino illustrates his combativeness, describing him as a "pugnacious pundit Wall Street can't ignore", citing as examples Gasparino's frequent run-ins with colleagues, including then-fellow CNBC reporter Dennis Kneale, and cycling star Lance Armstrong.
 Despite his aggressiveness, his reporting frequently has a dramatic impact on the markets.
 The Financial Times quotes Goldman Sachs's then-chief spokesman Lucas Van Praag as saying "Most trading floors have CNBC on with the sound turned down, but when Charlie comes on, they listen....
 [H]e does move stock prices."
 Similarly, Gasparino's then-colleague at CNBC Lawrence Kudlow said of him: "He broke some great stories.
 I give Charlie a lot of credit for having great sources and, to tell you the truth, most of his steers have been good.
 He has got us ahead of the game."